mad-lab-fau/gaitmap/README.md

 # gaitmap - The Gait and Movement Analysis Package

-*gaitmap* provides a set of algorithms to analyse your IMU movement data without getting into your way.
+*gaitmap* provides a set of algorithms to analyze your IMU movement data without getting into your way.
 Its API is designed to mimic `sklearn` to provide you a familiar and elegant interface.